zahaim/mk_docker-py/README.md

 * pyinstaller

 ## Building it
-### As it requires additional pip packages it seemed that making it a executable file was the best solution.
+As it requires additional pip packages it seemed that making it a executable file was the best solution.
 It was done with:
-`pyinstaller --onefile mk_docker.py` <br>
+<br> `pyinstaller --onefile mk_docker.py` <br>
 But any other tool for python would probably do the job.
 Handling pip with configuration management is also an option